Frequently Asked Questions

 First, the hard part.
 You’ll select your favorite images and winnow them down to a number that will fit well into the album size you’ve selected.
 Then, I’ll create a custom album design with the pictures you’ve selected, taking into account any special requests you may have.
 When the design is ready I’ll share it with you via an online proofing system that allows you to make comments on each page.
 Once your finish making your comments, you’ll send them to me in the online system.
 Then your changes are made and you’ll see a revised design again and have the opportunity to make any final tweaks.
 Once you approve your album, the photos will be sent into retouching and you’ll have time to mull the many cover and imprinting options.
 Once you decide on the cover details your album will be printed, bound and delivered to you.

-Yes, I would be happy to recommend a videographer.
+Yes, you can book a videography package through me.
+If you'd like to explore video on your own, I️ would be happy to recommend a videographer.
 Of course, I’ll happily work alongside any videography professional you choose to help capture your mitzvah celebration.

 How Can We Get Extra Prints?